 While a curling iron is a fixed heated styling tool with two round barrels.

-Using a curling wand or curling iron is something that women must prepare to use.
+Using a curling wand or curling iron is something that women must be knowledgeable about.
 The majority of hair problems, begin and end with heat damage.
 Avoiding all heat-related styling tools isn’t always possible or practical.

 When you want curls, which styling tool is better?
 Keep reading below to get the rundown on the two.

 Then, Frenchmen Maurice Lentheric and Marcel Grateau expanded the concept of applying heat to hair, making Marcel waves.
-Which of course soon amplified using hot tongs for the era of time known as, “the Roaring Twenties.”
-During the 1920s, Marcel waves in hair were the rage and curling wands were in high demand, all over the US.
+Which of course soon popularized the use of hot tongs for the era of time known as, “the Roaring Twenties.”
+During the 1920s, Marcel waves in hair were all the rage and all over the US curling wands were in high demand.

 Why was this so important?
 Because it brought about a change in perfectly straight coiffed hair, with many girls and young women actually preferring to have a more curly look.
 One that lasted until their next shampoo.